gduvalsc/kairos/README.md

 `KAIROS` is delivered as a `DOCKER` image.
 From this image, we are going to create a container who will be started.
 Once the container is started, the `KAIROS` application is available.

-To download `KAIROS`, we have only to do:
+To download `KAIROS`, the following command must be issued:

 ```
 docker pull gdsc/kairos